 It is College policy that there should be no more than two clinical observers under the supervision of physicians in any one office location at one time.
 If the supervising physician practises in more than one clinic, they cannot supervise more than two clinical observers.
 A colleague can agree to act as the supervisor at alternate practice locations.

-Maintaining the licence
+Extending the licence

 To extend a clinical observership licence, email details of your request to email@example.com.

 Per the College Bylaws, registration as a clinical observer may be granted for a maximum of three years.
-Note: licensure is granted for a maximum time period of 12 months at a time.